Skip to content

 Need Start here Ask for Reality check

-Pregnancy, baby, toddler food Oklahoma WIC WIC appointment, breastfeeding support, formula or food benefits, local clinic options WIC is for pregnant, postpartum, breastfeeding parents, infants, and children under 5 who meet rules.
+Pregnancy or child food Oklahoma WIC WIC appointment, breastfeeding help, formula or food benefits, clinic options WIC serves pregnant, postpartum, breastfeeding parents, infants, and children under 5 who meet rules.

-Very low income with children Oklahoma TANF Cash assistance, employment services, child care connection, safety concerns if child support cooperation could be unsafe TANF is time-limited and not the same as a guaranteed cash grant.
+Very low income Oklahoma TANF Cash assistance, employment services, child care connection, safety concerns TANF is time-limited and is not a guaranteed cash grant.

-Health coverage SoonerCare and official income guidelines Medicaid application, coverage category, renewal help, documents needed Rules vary by age, pregnancy, disability, household size, and income.
+Health coverage SoonerCare guidelines Medicaid application, coverage category, renewal help, documents needed Rules vary by age, pregnancy, disability, household size, and income.

-Child care while working or studying Child Care Subsidy Eligibility, copay, provider approval, licensed provider list Not every provider accepts subsidy, and rural provider supply may be limited.
+Child care Child Care Subsidy Eligibility, copay, provider approval, licensed provider list Not every provider accepts subsidy, and rural provider supply may be limited.

-Medical rides SoonerRide Ride reservation, mileage reimbursement rules, child passenger rules Most rides need to be scheduled at least three business days ahead.
+Medical rides SoonerRide Ride reservation, mileage rules, child passenger rules Most rides must be scheduled at least three business days ahead.

-Rent or housing crisis OHFA voucher page Housing Choice Voucher status, local housing authority options, homeless preference proof OHFA says its voucher waitlist is closed to new applicants.
-Check local offices too.
+Rent or voucher help OHFA vouchers Waitlist status, local housing authorities, shelter, county help OHFA says its voucher waitlist is closed to new applicants.

-Child support Child Support Services Paternity, support order, enforcement, case status, safety concerns Child support can help long term, but it is not emergency rent or food help.
+Child support Child Support Services Paternity, support order, enforcement, safety concerns Child support can help long term, but it is not emergency rent or food help.

 Food and cash help